albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 - Section 603(a): Corrected accrual rate comparison from "replacing the current 1.7% rate" to "replacing the applicable accrual rate under current law" (covers both pre-2013 FERS at 1.7% and post-2012 FERS-FRAE at 1.0%)
 - Section 603(b): Deleted "Reduced Vesting Period" subsection (five-year vesting is already the standard under FERS; the Act does not modify it)
 - Section 603: Re-lettered subsections (c)-(d) to (b)-(c) following vesting subsection deletion
+- Added Section 602(e) Voluntary Compensation Hold: annual irrevocable hold on salary delta above pre-enactment rate; stub period provision for enactment year; December 1 filing deadline for subsequent years; permanent forfeiture (no back pay); scope limited to salary (does not affect pension, MRA, professional development, or other Title VI provisions); non-renewal restores current rate; all holds and expirations are public record
 - Corrected download link path from `electoral/cmf/fema/` to `congress/cmf/fema/`
 - Added "Last revised" line per DPS Rev 2.5